The Bekins Blog

 Why Should I Move to Corpus Christi?

 Corpus Christi offers residents infinite blue skies and smooth sea breezes.
-Snow rarely visits this part of Texas, and the temperatures stay in the 70s during the coldest parts of winter.
-So, if you’re trying to figure out where to move for warm weather, Corpus Christi may be for you!
+Snow rarely visits this part of Texas, and the temperatures stay in the 70s, even during the coldest parts of winter.
+If you’re looking for a beautiful southern city to move to for warm weather, Corpus Christi may be for you!

 You’ll find beaches, shopping centers, golf courses, tennis courts and fishing spots located across the city.
 You can also visit the USS Lexington!
 With so many activities and places to visit, you’ll never be bored in Corpus Christi.